UniMath/UniMath/documentation/guides/tutorials/t05-category-theory.md

 (co)unit_z_iso_from_adj_equivalence_of_cats     (HF : adj_equivalence_of_cats F)
 ```

 The file [Equivalences.Core](../../../UniMath/CategoryTheory/Equivalences/Core.v) contains a couple of lemmas and definitions for working with equivalences.
 First of all, besides the expected constructors, there is also a constructor `make_adj_equivalence_of_cats'` for constructing an adjoint equivalence between `A` and `B` from an adjunction between `B` and `A`.
-Also, there is a lemma `rad_equivalence_of_cats'`, which constructs an adjoint equivalence from a fully faithful and split essentially surjective functor, and a corollary `rad_equivalence_of_cats` which does the same, but for a fully faithful and essentially surjective functor originating from a univalent category.
+Also, there is a very important lemma `rad_equivalence_of_cats'`, which constructs an adjoint equivalence from a fully faithful and split essentially surjective functor, and a corollary `rad_equivalence_of_cats` which does the same, but for a fully faithful and essentially surjective functor originating from a univalent category.

 Then there is a lemma `triangle_2_from_1`, showing that if the unit and counit are isomorphisms, it suffices to show just one of the triangle statements.
 Also, if we have just an equivalence, `adjointification` constructs an adjoint equivalence from this.